johang88/triton/readme.md

 Open up `Triton.sln` and hit compile.

 ## Samples
 There are several samples available in the samples folder.
+Actually ... just the one.

 ## Content pipeline
 The content processor will process all media files in the specified folder and write optimized versions to the specified output folder.
 The `nVidia command lines tools` has to be installed and present in the PATH in order for the content processor to function properly.